- Transfer Students

 - News & Events

-Dr. Kyle Willmott joined the Department of Sociology & Anthropology at Simon Fraser University as Assistant Professor of Sociology in 2021.
-Before joining SFU, he was Assistant Professor in the Department of Sociology at the University of Alberta.
-He completed his PhD (Sociology) at SFU, MA (Public Policy) at Toronto Metropolitan University, and BA (Sociology and Geography) at the University of Toronto.
+Kyle Willmott is Assistant Professor of Sociology at Simon Fraser University.
+Prior to joining SFU, he was Assistant Professor in the Department of Sociology at the University of Alberta.
 He is Mohawk from the Mohawks of the Bay of Quinte First Nation (Tyendinaga).